Automated Internet Resource Management System (SARA)

 SARA, LACNIC's Automated Internet Resource Management System, is an interface that can be used to automatically update the records for resources assigned to third parties (sub-assignments to clients).
 This task is performed using the Extensible Provisioning Protocol (EPP).

-If your organization has resources allocated directly by LACNIC and is interested in testing the system, please go to "Testing the SARA system.
+If your organization has been assigned resources directly by LACNIC and is interested in testing the system, please follow the steps below:

-Before using the EPP service, organizations have to modify their systems to use the EPP interface, which means implementing at least the following EPP commands:
+Before using the SARA service, members must modify their systems or create compatible modules to use the EPP interface and at least the following EPP commands:

-The complete description of each of these commands can be found in the RFCs and extensions drafts listed here.
+The full description of each of these commands is available in the RFCs and technical drafts listed under “Technical Resources.”

 RFC 5730 Extensible Provisioning Protocol (EPP)

 RFC 5733 Extensible Provisioning Protocol (EPP) Contact Mapping